jl-duee/shashki-engine/README.md

 ## Technical improvements to work on: ##

-- Code formatting (maybe based on some standard)
+- Automatic code formatting (based on convention/standard)
-- Proper code documentation
 - Unit tests
 - Move semantics (decrease number of copying on stack)